 UNC-Chapel Hill no longer requires GRE scores as part of the application process to our DPT program.
 Our mission is to develop and sustain a diverse student body and representative profession.
 We made this decision in response to evidence that requiring GRE scores may present a barrier to our goal of attracting the best candidates for our DPT program.

 The Doctor of Physical Therapy (DPT) program at UNC-Chapel Hill is one of the nation’s highest ranked physical therapy programs.
-We welcome prospective students from a variety of backgrounds.
-Our goal is to develop and sustain a diverse student body who learn and work together with the faculty in a respectful, equitable, and inclusive environment.
 Please use the information on this site to develop your successful application to our DPT program.

 The UNC-CH program uses the Physical Therapist Centralized Application Service (PTCAS) for applications to the program.

 The Doctor of Physical Therapy (DPT) program is designed for those individuals with an undergraduate degree in a field other than physical therapy.
 There is no specific undergraduate major required to apply to our program and no major is more advantageous or disadvantageous for your application.
 Applicants should have a sufficient knowledge of the physical therapy profession to make an informed career choice.

 Admission decisions are substantially influenced by the applicant’s ability to demonstrate personal characteristics considered consistent with the expectations of professional behavior and the equitable delivery of patient/client-centered services.
 Applicants must demonstrate success in academic and professional aspects of the program.
 Personal interviews are required for applicants who reach the final stage of the admission process.
 If two applications are essentially equal, preference will be given to the North Carolina resident.

 Until further notice, the following are highly recommended but not required